-- Dry air: Low humidity—which is when the air contains little water vapor—can increase evaporation rates as the dry air will absorb the moisture from your pond.
+- Low humidity: When the air contains little moisture, evaporation rates increase as the dry air will absorb the water (frozen or not) from your pond.

-- Winds: Windy conditions can also escalate evaporation in your pond.
+- Windy conditions: Wind can also escalate evaporation in your pond.
 A 5-mile-per-hour wind at your pond’s surface, for instance, results in roughly three times the rate of evaporation on a still day.

-- Ice expansion, formation: The liquid water will appear to dissipate in your pond as ice forms and expands.
+- Ice expansion, formation: Because frozen water takes up more space than liquid water, it will appear that the volume dissipates in your pond as ice forms and expands.

-If you need to put a hole in the ice that’s on your pond, remember to never bust through it with a drill, hammer or other blunt object as the subsurface vibrations could harm your fish.
-Fill a bucket with hot water and pour it on one area of the pond to melt open a hole, preferably near the edge.
+First, you’ll have to break through the ice.
+To crack through it, remember to never use a drill, hammer or other blunt object, as the subsurface vibrations could harm your fish.
+Instead, fill a bucket with hot water and pour it on one area of the pond to melt open a hole in the ice, preferably near the edge.

 Next, use the heated K&H™ PVC Thermo-Hose™ to fill up your pond through the hole.
 The thermostatically controlled hose prevents ice from forming in your faucet or hose.
 The unit’s built-in heating elements turn on automatically when temperatures dip below freezing so you’ll have liquid water coming out of your hose.

 You can use the Thermo-Hose™ two ways: either keep it plugged into a power source all winter, or use it as-needed by plugging it in 30 minutes before use.
 Either way, hook it up to the spigot or water source only when in use and unhook it when you’re done.

 Pond Talk: How much water loss do you experience in your pond over the winter?

 Filed under: Pond Accessories, Seasonal Care, Water Gardens & Features, WG-Winterizing | Tagged: adding water to pond, evaporation, frozen pond, thermo hose, topping pond off, water froze, water loss | Leave a comment »